I love Elisabeth Rosenthal’s work.

 I recently read a statistic that 80% of hospital bills contain errors, so chances are good you will find something.
 Dr. Rosenthal explains how to read a medical bill and how to dispute it, if you need to.

 She also encourages negotiating medical bills.
 Not everyone is comfortable with haggling healthcare costs, but luckily there is help available!
-Contact Medical Billing Advocates of America.
+Check out my Resources page for links to medical billing advocate services.

 Dr. Rosenthal helpfully provides templates you can use to protest surprise/wrong/simply outrageous medical bills.